meier-johannes94/ExplainableAIImageMeasures/README.md

 # Compute IAUC, DAUC, IROF scores to measure the quality of image attributions (PyTorch)

-Use this package to evaluate the quality of your attribution wrt. to the original image.
-For that purpose, you can compute IAUC (Insert Area Under Curve, Insertion score), DAUC (Delete Area Under Curve, Deletion score) and IROF (Iterative Removal Of Features).
+This package helps to evaluate the quality of your feature attribution quality wrt. to your original image.
+For that purpose, you can compute IAUC (Insert Area Under Curve, Insertion score), DAUC (Delete Area Under Curve, Deletion score), and IROF (Iterative Removal Of Features).

 Install via [PyPi](https://pypi.org/project/explainable-ai-image-measures/):
 ``pip install explainable-ai-image-measures``

-The shared idea behind all of them is to remove the most relevant pixels from the original image and replace it by a baseline color (DAUC, IROF) or to take blank a blank image and add the most relevant pixels again starting with the most relevant (IAUC).
+The shared idea behind all of them is to remove the most relevant pixels from the original image and replace it with a baseline color (DAUC, IROF) or to take blank a blank image and add the most relevant pixels again starting with the most relevant (IAUC).
 In contrast to IAUC and DAUC, IROF does this superpixel-wise.
 1. Create new images by removing / adding pixels / entire areas
 2. Send the newly created images through the network and save the probabilities.
 3. Compute the Area Under the Curve (AUC) for the recorded probabilities.